 - Tweetdeck: Finally, Twitter’s own power-user, yet free tool allows you to schedule independent tweets (with or without video content) at the appropriate time, if your news publication is primarily focused on Twitter for your sharing needs.

-Hope these simple tips and tricks help you get out of your starter mindset, and help you get into your comfort zone when it comes to short video creation.
+Hope these simple tips and tricks help you get out of your starter mindset, and help you get into your comfort zone when it comes to short video creation and producing engaging web stories.
 Let us know if any of these tools came in handy, or leave a comment @fireworkhq if you have any questions we can help answer.